Work Trends | Chapter 3

 %

-of workers agree “New jobs created by information technology are good jobs”
+of workers agreed “New jobs created by information technology are good jobs”

 %

-of workers agree "New information technology is good for the economy"
+of workers agreed "New information technology is good for the economy"

 %

-Nearly all workers report that there has been no reduction of jobs at their workplace in the last year as a result of technological change replacing workers
+of workers reported that there had been no reduction of jobs at their workplace in the past year as a result of technological change replacing workers

 %

-of workers strongly disagree that a computer or some sort of technology will replace their job within the next three years.
+of workers strongly disagreed that a computer or some sort of technology will replace their job within the next three years.

 Technological Skills at Work